karak1974/arch_bootstrap/README.md

-# arch_bootsrap
+# Arch Bootsrap
 This is a temporary repository
+I made this for myself and I use this after an archfi